-After a prolonged buildup, a combined Allied Army of French, British, Greek units and the Serbian Army transported from Corfu to Salonika, attacked north from Greece in September.
-The Bulgarians were thrown back and sued for peace and the Allies continued north, pushing back the the Germans and Austro-Hungarians until Serbia was liberated in October.
+After a prolonged buildup, a combined Allied Army of French, British, and Greek units, and the Serbian Army transported from Corfu to Salonika and attacked north from Greece in September.
+The Bulgarians were thrown back and sued for peace and the Allies continued north, pushing back the Germans and Austro-Hungarians until Serbia was liberated in October.
 The Allies were preparing to invade Hungary when the Armistice was signed on November 11, 1918.

 Veil of Obscurity

 No doubt the scale of fighting and casualties on the other fronts is a major factor in the lack of interest in the Balkan Front.
-In addition, prejudices also play their part; the region had and has a reputation of instability, being as it was the fault line between two crumbling empires, the Austro-Hungarians and the Ottomans and two religions, Christianity and Islam.
+In addition, prejudices also play their part; the region had and has a reputation of instability, being as it was the fault line between two crumbling empires, the Austro-Hungarians, and the Ottomans, and two religions, Christianity and Islam.
 It was Otto von Bismarck of Germany who prophesied that a great European war would be set off by “some damn foolish thing in the Balkans”.
 And so it came to pass.
-The Balkans lit the fuse, descended into hell and few seem to care or notice what happened there.
+The Balkans lit the fuse and descended into hell.
+Few seem to care or notice what happened there.
 The region, even today, suffers under a veil of obscurity except when atrocities occur, fueled by the very history the world ignores.

 Central Powers Casualties